Auditing, Forecasting, and Market Research

 What do they like to do for entertainment?

 It may be too cumbersome and difficult for a small business to survey for such data.
 But a small demographically diverse focus group is a proven way to measure customer opinions.
 It is set up in guided or open discussions about new products or current views of the company to determine reactions that can be expected from a larger population.
-The use of focus groups is a market research method that is intended to collect data through interactive and directed discussions by a researcher.
+The use of focus groups is a market research method that is intended to collect data through interactive and directed discussions by an experienced interviewer.
 If there are issues with lagging sales that don’t respond to standard means of marketing, then arranging for a focus group may be what is needed.

 Total Process Overview The overall process in conducting forecasting and market research is to: